 Bo Diddley, a Black blues musician, was born on this date in 1928.

 He was born Ellas Otha Bates McDaniel on a small farm near the town of McComb, MS, in rural Pike County, close to the Louisiana border.
 The only child of mother Ethel, at only 8 months of age, he went to live with his mother's cousin Gussie McDaniel, who raised him.

 The family moved to Chicago when young Ellas was 6 or 7 years old.
 It was in the Windy City that he got the name Bo Diddley from the kids at Willard Elementary School.
-As a child, he studied violin and taught himself how to play a guitar.
+As a child, he studied violin and taught himself how to play the guitar.
 When he was a young adult he earned money performing odd jobs in construction and as a semi-pro boxer.

 He took up blues and R&B after hearing John Lee Hooker.
 In the early '50s, he began playing with his longtime partner, maraca player Jerome Green, to get what Diddley called “that freight train sound.”
 Billy Boy Arnold, the blues harmonica player and singer was playing with Diddley when he got a deal with Chess (after being turned down by rival Chicago label Vee-Jay).
 His first single, Bo Diddley/I'm a Man 1955, was a double-sided hit.
 The A-side had futuristic waves of tremolo guitar, set to a timeless nursery rhyme; the B-side, a bump-and-grind, harmonica-driven shuffle based around an overwhelming blues riff.
 The result was a new kind of guitar-based rock & roll, saturated in the blues and R&B but loyal to neither.